IrvingJuarez/Pacman-Remastered/README.md

 The setPacman() method calls all the controls to play the game and the movement with the default direction of the pacman.
 In these two controls is where the pacman can move all around.

 ## Pacman movement
 The pacman moving can be seen as confusing at the first glance because there are some methods related to the movement.
-This was made this way to make reuse code.
+This was made this way to make reusable code.
 All the methods related to the 'movement' are the following:
 - movementResolve
 - realMovement
 - movementEffect